DiRoots-Limited/DiRoots.One.Releases/docs/ui-components/OF-Profile.md

 The following settings are saved in the profiles.

-- New sheets created.
+- New filters created
-- Views assigned to the sheets.
+- Filters with Rules and Sets
+- The visualization rules.

+The profile settings will not be available in the Contains, Selections and Rule Filters tabs.

 ## Creating Profiles